| Fall and Spring Semesters

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproductions of copyrighted material.
 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specified conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
 If a user makes a request for, or later uses, a photocopy or reproduction for purposes in excess of “fair use,” that user may be liable for copyright infringement.
 This institution reserves the right to refuse to accept a copying order if, in its judgment, fulfillment of the order would involve violation of copyright law.

 Students, faculty, and staff must have an ID card to check out materials from the Wampler Library.
+When MECC students present a current student ID at the time of making copies of academic work, there will be no charge for copies.
 ID cards are made in the library.
+Initial student ID cards are provided free of charge, with replacement cards at $5.00 each.
 Local residents who are not students at MECC are welcome to use the Wampler Library and to check out materials but must have valid photo identification to obtain a library card.
-Cards are provided free of charge.
+Community library cards are provided free of charge.

 To use the computers in the Wampler Library, all library patrons must confirm, by clicking an OK button, that they will abide by the VCCS and MECC policies regarding computer use.
 These policies are posted in the library and are available online here [PDF]